Administration & Board Members

 Libby comes from a Parks and Recreation background where she was involved in Special Events, Youth and Senior programming.
 Her introduction to AWIMA happened in 2009 when she took the Status Check-in course.
 The position as Tony Sciacca’s assistant opened up a couple months later and she delved right in.
 She began working on a Type 2 IMT that summer and hasn’t looked back.

-2023 was Libby’s first year as the Academy Director and she hopes she can follow in Tony’s footsteps in providing a superior quality training venue.
+2023 was Libby’s first year as the Academy Executive Director and she intends to follow in her predecessor’s footsteps in providing a superior quality training venue.

 Brandalyn first attended the academy in 2018 as a student and joined our Incident Management Team as a PIO in 2020.
 She accepted an assistant position with the academy in 2022.
 Among many duties, her focus is to build/maintain our website, manage social media, and help with the registration and certification process for our students.

-Brandalyn lives in Tucson, AZ and works for the National Park Service.
+Brandalyn lives in Flagstaff, AZ and works for the US Forest Service.
 She has supported wildfires across the country primarily as a PIO since 2018, but also has qualifications in Plans and Dispatch.
 Brandalyn started working in wildland fire in 2010 and has worked as a firefighter on both a handcrew and engine, along with time working security on fires.

 Meet our Board Members